 3. Natural Elements:

-• The park has a number of ponds and water features that add an ecological element to the environment and attract various bird species.
+• The park features several ponds and water features that add an ecological element to the environment and attract various bird species.

-• The proximity of the Muinkschelde contributes to the biodiversity of the area.
+• The proximity of the Muinkschelde contributes to the area's biodiversity.

 History

-• Origin: The park originated from a former abbey site, and its history is closely linked to the development of Ghent.
-The abbey, which once stood there, had a great influence on the area.
+• Origins: The park originated from the site of a former abbey, and its history is closely linked to the development of Ghent.
+The abbey, which once stood there, had a significant influence on the area.

 Culture and Events

-• Muinkpark is often the setting for various local events and festivals, such as open-air concerts and art fairs, making it a lively place for the community.
+• Muinkpark is often the setting for various local events and festivals, such as open-air concerts and art fairs, making it a vibrant community hub.

 Accessibility

-The park is easily accessible to both residents and visitors of Ghent and offers a peaceful escape from the hustle and bustle of the city.
+The park is easily accessible for both residents and visitors of Ghent and offers a peaceful escape from the hustle and bustle of the city.

 Translated by Google •